-The undertaking was received for five years from James Brew (39) of Belmont Park, Belfast, in respect of his conduct as a director of J Brew and Company Limited (“the Company”).
+The undertaking was received for seven years from Karen Cobain (52) of New Line, Dundonald, Co Down, in respect of her conduct as a director of J Brew and Company Limited (“the Company”).

 The Company acted as a supermarket, trading from 31 Mill Street, Comber, BT23 5EG, 1a Cannyreagh Road, Donaghadee, BT21 0AU and 2-6 Glenard Road, Newtownards BT23 4HS and went into Liquidation on 19 April 2018 with an estimated deficiency as regards creditors of £948,196.20.
 There was a total of £7 owing as Share Capital, resulting in an estimated deficiency as regards members of £948,203.20.

-The Department accepted the disqualification undertaking from James Brew on 1 April 2021 based on the following unfit conduct which solely for the purposes of the disqualification procedure was not disputed:
+The Department accepted the disqualification undertaking from Karen Cobain on 25 March 2021 based on the following unfit conduct which solely for the purposes of the disqualification procedure was not disputed:

 - Causing and permitting the Company to operate a policy of discrimination against the Crown from 2015 / 2016 by retaining monies which were properly payable to the crown and submitting inaccurate VAT returns resulting in a loss of monies properly due to the Crown by retaining a total of £471,360.12 due to the Crown as at the date of liquidation.

 - Causing and permitting J Brew and Company Limited to misuse its bank accounts by tendering cheques and payments without due regard to the ability of J Brew and Company Limited to honour these upon presentation and, as a consequence, obtained goods without the funds to pay for them, thereby causing a detriment to trade creditors.

 The Department has accepted twenty Disqualification Undertakings in the financial year commencing 1 April 2020.